zorbathut/dec/doc/index.md

 * Unit test suite to guard against unexpected regressions.

-* Zero CPU use at runtime; most uses of def are simple class member accesses.
+* Zero CPU use at runtime; most uses of the Def library are simple class member accesses.

 * Full open source package, available under both MIT license and the Unlicense.

 ## Why shouldn't I use def yet?

-* While def takes design cues from several well-tested production libraries, def itself has not yet been used in any released commercial product.
+* While the Def library takes design cues from several well-tested production libraries, it has not yet been used in any released commercial product.

 * Many desired features are planned, but few are currently implemented.